gumbymn/Expansion-Valning-Offline/index.md

 * [LieutenantMaster](https://github.com/LieutenantMaster)

 ## Contributions
 This version of the Valning Offline map was developed by [gumbymn](https://github.com/gumbymn) using the latest DayZ Expansion mod.
-As a contributor to this project, I claim no ownership.
-All rights belong to the content developer, **Avoka**.